consbio/gis-metadata-parser/README.md

             )
         )

-        # Set the contact root to insert new elements at "contact" level given the defined path:
+        # 2.3 Set the contact root to insert new elements at "contact" level given the defined path:
         #   'contact/CI_ResponsibleParty/...'
         # By default we would get multiple "CI_ResponsibleParty" elements under a single "contact"
         # This way we get multiple "contact" elements, each with its own single "CI_ResponsibleParty"
         self._data_map['_{prop}_root'.format(prop=ct_prop)] = 'contact'

-        # Use the built-in support for parsing complex properties (or write your own a parser/updater)
+        # 2.4 Leverage the default methods for parsing complex properties (or write your own parser/updater)
         self._data_map[ct_prop] = ParserProperty(self._parse_complex_list, self._update_complex_list)

-        # And finally, let the parent validation logic know about the two new custom properties
+        # 3. And finally, let the parent validation logic know about the two new custom properties

         self._metadata_props.add(lang_prop)
         self._metadata_props.add(ct_prop)